fredrikaverpil/fredrikaverpil.github.io/mkdocs/blog/posts/2024-10-20-wezterm-session-management.md

 I use `Ctrl+Shift+s` to bring up the workspace manager.
 Then I start typing out the path I want to open a new session in.
 Then I can hit that same command again to jump between workspaces, or I can use `Ctrl+Shift+[` or `Ctrl+Shift+]` to jump between them more quickly.
+If I want to view only the currently opened workspaces, I can use `Ctrl+Shift+t`.

 I've also set up a custom workspace which is loaded on Wezterm startup, which goes into my dotfiles repository and starts up Neovim.
 Using a hotkey